 Transportation has been changing dramatically over the last few years, from new navigation services that provide real-time traffic conditions (such as Waze and Google Maps), new kinds of privately managed transportation services, to automated vehicles.
 For public transit, real-time arrival information has become the norm, while smartphone ticketing is now being used by a few transit agencies.
 Technologies that were once considered unattainable or unrealistic are now a reality.
-The Alameda County Transportation Commission (Alameda CTC) will need to position the county to take advantage of these while at the same time ensuring that services are still available to those that may not have access to computers or smartphones.
+Alameda CTC will need to position the county to take advantage of these while ensuring that services are still available to those that may not have access to computers or smartphones.

-Image from actransit.org
+Image from actransit.org.